 The Generation Provider will use the existing Keenesburg-CCWE1 230 kV transmission line to interconnect to the bulk transmission system.
-No additional equipment is required by the Generation Provider at the Keenesburg Substation.
 The Generation Provider will be responsible for constructing a capacitor switching station adjacent to or near the Keenesburg Substation to provide voltage support at the POI.
 This station will have capacitors and circuit breakers arranged so that it taps the 230 kV Cedar Creek line (Circuit #5967).
 The Transmission Provider has verified that all revenue metering instrument transformers and revenue metering are rated to handle the additional 250 MW Cedar Wind Expansion Project.
+A tap change on the metering unit will be required and that may necessitate a short outage.

-5 The network upgrades consists of looping the Ft.
+4 The network upgrades consists of looping the Ft.
 St. Vrain- Green Valley 230 kV line (Circuit #5327) into Keenesburg Substation, relocating the Green Valley 230 kV line (Circuit #5279), and modifing the Keenesburg Substation from a ring bus configuration to a breaker-and-a-half arrangement.

-The step-up transformers at the Generation Provider's facility shall be designed to meet the interconnection guidelines mentioned above.
-The configuration shall be grounded-wye on the 230 kV primary side and wye on the 34.5kV secondary side, and delta on the tertiary side.
-The Generation Provider must specify that their transformers meet PSCo's requirements for an effectively grounded system.
+The step-up transformers at the Generation Provider's facility shall be designed to meet the interconnection guidelines5 mentioned previously.
+The configuration shall be:

+- Grounded-wye on the 230 kV primary side - Delta on the 34.5 kV secondary side

+The Generation Provider must specify that their transformers meet the Transmission Provider's requirements for an effectively grounded system.